SRAM/RacerMateOne/README.md

 # RacerMateOne
-This is RacerMate Inc's latest software to support CompuTrainer and Velotron users.
+RacerMateOne is the software originally developed by RacerMate Inc for the CompuTrainer and Velotron cycling products.
+SRAM, LLC aquired RacerMate Inc, and has determined to release the RacerMateOne source code for the benefit of the community.
+The RacerMateOne software has been released under the MIT License.

+SRAM is seeking interested parties to help steer the project and contribute to its continued sucess.
+Contact Aaron Sachau <development@sram.com> if you'd like to contribute, or if you have any other questions.

 Getting the Source
 ------------------
 1. Install Git from here: http://git-scm.com/download/win
   * Follow all default install options.
-2. Make sure you can log into GitHub and have access to this repository: https://github.com/RacerMateInc/RacerMateOne
+2. Make sure you can log into GitHub and have access to this repository: https://github.com/SRAM/RacerMateOne
 3. Using the 'git bash' console window that was installed with git, enter the following commands:
   * Note that by default, git-bash should start in your user directory (ie: C:\Users\<username>)